City-of-Helsinki/tilavarauspalvelu-robot/TEST_ARCHITECTURE.md

 - Pattern-based deletion ensures only robot test notifications are removed, not other test data
 - The cleanup pattern "ROBOVIESTI" identifies notifications created by robot tests

+**Important Note:**
+- Notification tests **do NOT run data creation** (`Create Robot Test Data`)
+- Data creation is typically already executed by other test suites running in parallel
+- Notification tests only require cleanup of notification-specific data (banner notifications)
+- They do not need reservation units, bookings, or user data cleaning like booking tests do

 **Used in:** `Tests_admin_notifications_serial.robot` for admin notification management tests

 ## Parallel Execution Coordination Details